CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### CivicActions

-CivicActions' Project Manager assigns the "administrator" role for the management of all accounts issued to internal admin roles supporting the information system.
-Account requests are initiated by the Project Manager by completing a ticket request and the CivicActions Operation staff manages the entire account creation process.
+The CivicActions Project Manager assigns the "administrator" role for the management of all accounts issued to internal admin roles supporting the information system.
+Account requests are initiated by the Project Manager by completing a ticket request and the CivicActions Operation staff manages the account creation process.

 ##### Drupal